UtkarshRastogi0712/UtkarshRastogi0712/README.md

 # 💫 About Me:
 I'm a Backend Developer and an ML enthusiast.
-I'm a senior at SRM Institute of Science and Technology pursuing a B.Tech in CSE with specialisation in AI-ML.
+I'm a Software Developer at JP Morgan Chases.
+I graduated from SRM Institute of Science and Technology pursuing a B.Tech in CSE with specialisation in AI-ML.

 ## 🌐 Socials: